SystemsApproach/sdn/netvirt.rst

 The discussion up to this point covers only communication among endpoints that are virtualized in some way, either VMs or containers.
-However, it is usually the case that traffic also needs to enter and leave the virtual environment, e.g., to enter or leave a data center, or to connect virtual resources to non-virtualized ones.
+However, it is usually the case that traffic also needs to enter and leave the virtual environment, e.g., to enter or leave a datacenter, or to connect virtual resources to non-virtualized ones.
 For this reason there is usually some sort of gateway between the virtual and the physical world that forms part of a network virtualization system.

 A common way to implement a virtual-to-physical gateway is to use a server that has a software switching path running on it.
 This is the